ewerthonk/ML-wine-quality/README.md

 ## 🎯 Goal

 Create two Machine Learning Models.
 One to **predict the quality score** and the other to **classify a wine to "good" or "bad"**.

-**Premisses:**

-- The Models to be used are from Linear and Logistic Regression.
+The Models to be used are from Linear and Logistic Regression.

-**Access the notebook in ENGLISH [HERE](https://github.com/ewerthonk/ML-wine-quality/blob/main/1.0-ejk-eda-and-models-en.ipynb) to check the EDA, Models, and Discussion.**
+**Access the notebook in ENGLISH [HERE](https://github.com/ewerthonk/ML-wine-quality/blob/main/1.0-ejk-eda-and-models-en.ipynb) to check the EDA, Models, and Discussion.**  \
 **Access the notebook in PORTUGUESE [HERE](https://github.com/ewerthonk/ML-wine-quality/blob/main/1.0-ejk-eda-and-models-pt.ipynb) to check the EDA, Models, and Discussion.**

 ## 📰 Metadata